Thursday, November 7th 2019, 9:15 am - Blustery, cold and snowy conditions on the Prairies put the region right into the heart of winter this week

 As the cold lingers and the next blast of arctic air rushes in for the weekend, another snowfall event looms for parts of Alberta.

 "This will be a significant wind and snow event for western and southern Alberta with system and upslope flow," says meteorologist Dr. Doug Gillham.
-"The snow will impact travel along the Yellowhead and QE2 Highway late Friday and into Saturday."
+"The snow will impact travel along the Yellowhead and QE2 Highway late Friday and into Saturday before extending across Saskatchewan and into Manitoba as well."

-About 10 cm of snow is expected in Edmonton, with higher totals west of the city and into the foothills and Rockies.
+Between 10-15+ cm of snow is expected in Edmonton, with much higher totals west of the city and into the foothills and Rockies where as much as 30 cm could pile up.

-"We can expect significant snow for the Calgary area as well as 5-10 cm is possible," Gillham says.
+"We can expect snow for the Calgary area as well Saturday night and into Sunday, with roughly 5 cm possible there," Gillham says.